kubad543/AWS-Local-Weather-Trends-Dashboard/Results.md

 ## Summary

 This complete analysis provides a full picture of atmospheric conditions in Warsaw – from granular hourly data to high-level monthly overviews.
-Using Spark and Pandas for data processing, followed by visualization in Matplotlib, enabled the creation of clear and informative charts with minimal manual effort.
+Using Spark and Pandas for data processing, followed by visualization in Matplotlib, enabled the creation of clear and informative charts.